uit-bmtt/wireless-security-course/resourses/projects/project-2.md

 OS, CPU speed, Memory capacity and Wireless Card make and model.
 2. Demonstration: You only need to demonstrate the cracking of two different WEP keys (both 40 bit keys).
-The demonstration may be held in a lab or conference room in Davis Hall.
+The demonstration may be held in a lab or class room.
 A sign-up sheet will be set up a few days prior to the submission date.
 If you finish the project sooner than the deadline, demonstration can be held prior to the deadline as well.